missionpinball/mpf-docs/mechs/switches/switch_controller.rst

 only thing that "talks to" the switch hardware.
 Everything else in the game just waits for the switch controller to tell it that a switch action happened, rather than all different parts of the game all talking to hardware.

-MPF's switch controller is based on the *SwitchController* class located in the ``/mpf/core/switch_controller.py`` module.

 Why do we force everything to talk to the switch controller instead of letting individual modules talk to the switches directly?
 Lots of reasons: